Grease 2 Movie Secrets

 - The diner scene was filmed at the Cadillac Jack’s Cafe in Sun Valley, Ca.

-- Michelle Pfeiffer spent alot of her spare time on the set knitting.
+- In between takes, Michelle Pfeiffer spent much of her spare time on set knitting.

 - Maxwell Caulfield celebrated his 22nd birthday during the filming of the movie.
 Michelle Pfeiffer helped him cut his birthday cake.

-- Matt Lattanzi was one of the finalists up for the role of Davey Jaworski which ultimately went to Leif Green.
-Matt Lattanzi was cast as Brad, one of the Preptones.
+- Matt Lattanzi was one of the finalists up for the role of Davey Jaworski.
+Matt was ultimately cast as one of the Preptones, Brad.

-- Christopher McDonald auditioned for the role of Johnny Nogerelli five times before being cast as Johnny’s sidekick and fellow T-Bird, Goose McKenzie.
+- Christopher McDonald auditioned for the role of Johnny Nogerelli five times.
+He won the roll of Goose McKenzie, Johnny’s sidekick.

-- Since Pamela Seagall was a minor during the filming of Grease 2, she was limited on the hours she could work.
-So after filming ended for the day, the cast would be bussed up to a recording studio in Burbank to record the songs for Grease 2.
-Leif Green can be heard as Pamela’s vocal replacement during Score Tonight‘s “you bowl me over” lyric.
+- Since Pamela Seagall Adlon was a minor during the filming of Grease 2, she could only work limited hours.
+After filming all day. the cast would be bussed up to a recording studio in Burbank to record the songs for Grease 2.
+Pamela couldn’t be there, so Leif Green was her stand in and can be heard as Pamela’s vocal replacement during Score Tonight‘s “you bowl me over” lyric.

 - Before filming began, the cast were put through wardrobe tryouts to get into character.